livereload/nodeapp/README.md

 * build your model layer in Node.js, optionally using the reactive dependency tracking library

 * add the necessary bits of native code to handle stuff that you cannot or do not want to do in JavaScript

+## Creating the skeleton app from scratch

+1. Put NodeApp into `nodeapp/` subfolder of your repository.
+Preferably, add it as a submodule.

+2. Add ‘nodeapp’ folder to Xcode (don't “copy items into destination group's folder”, do “create groups for any added folders”).
+Remove:

+        nodeapp/*/src-win
+        nodeapp/fsmonitor/libs/fsmonitor/{demo,**/*win32*}

+3. Add app_config.h to your source files.
+(It should be shared between platforms.)
+Copy the contents from somewhere, adjust to your taste.

+4. Add per-platform app_version.h file with a contents like this:

+    #define NODEAPP_VERSION "2.5.0"

+5. Change superclass of your app delegate to NodeAppDelegate.
+Change your `applicationDidFinishLaunching:` to call super.
+(If something needs to be initialized before the Node backend fires up, be sure to do it before calling super.)

+6. Create a Rakefile with the following contents:

+        #!/usr/bin/env ruby
+        # -*- encoding: utf-8 -*-

+        require 'rake/clean'

+        Dir['tasks/*.rb'].each { |file| require file }
+        Dir['nodeapp/*/tasks/*.rb'].each { |file| require file }

+        MacVersion = VersionTasks.new('ver:mac', 'app/mac/Info.plist', %w(app/mac/src/app_version.h))

+        RoutingTasks.new(
+          :app_src        => 'LiveReload,Shared',
+          :gen_src        => 'Shared/gen_src',
+          :messages_json  => 'backend/config/client-messages.json',
+          :api_dumper_js  => 'backend/bin/livereload-backend-print-apis.js'
+        )

+    (VersionTasks one is optional, and is used to keep your Info.plist in sync with your app_version.h.
+Be sure to specify your own paths if you use this line.)

+7. Magically create a Node.js side of the RPC system, including that `print-apis.js` file mentioned on step 2.

+8. Run `rake routing`.